-An employee, at his option, may elect to accrue compensatory time at the rate of one-and-one-half (1-1/2) hours off for each hour of overtime work, and place such time in a comp-time bank.
-Once the employee has placed such time in the bank he must give a twenty-four (24) hour advance notice to the Chief of Police for comp time leave, except that such comp time would be permissible with a one (1) hour notice if the supervisor so granting such leave is of the opinion that doing so would not unduly disrupt the operations of the Department.
+An employee, at his option, may elect to accrue compensatory time at the rate of one-and-one-half (1-1/2) hours off for each hour of overtime work and place such time in a comp-time bank.
+Once the employee has placed such time in the bank, he must give a twenty-four (24) hour advance notice to the Chief of Police for comp time leave except that such comp time would be permissible with a one (1) hour notice if the supervisor so granting such leave is of the opinion that doing so would not unduly disrupt the operations of the Department.
 The Employer shall have the sole discretion for granting such leave, but such denial should be for just cause and not mere inconvenience.
 The maximum accrual of compensatory time shall be 200 hours.
+During the first year of this contract, current employees with more than 200 hours of accrued compensatory time will be paid for their accrued hours above 200.

-Section 21.5 Pay Out

-Upon separation by for any reason, the employee shall be paid for any accumulation of accrued compensatory time.
+Section 21.5 Pay Out Upon separation for any reason, the employee shall be paid for any accumulation of accrued compensatory time.